 Forums, message boards, chatrooms, and social media have led to the creation and proliferation of thousands of small, yet incredibly devoted and dedicated communities throughout the Internet.

 While the concept of the in-group versus the out-group is ancient, perhaps even primal, the fragmentation of the Internet has made it more important than ever for marketers to capitalize on the different in-groups that they may be catering to.

 This means theming your messaging and marketing more heavily around inside jokes, dropping greater benefits for long-term loyal customers, and incentivizing making your product a part of the customer’s personal identity, as just a few simple examples.

-Dr. Cialdini’s principles of persuasion are a great start to understanding the motivation behind each of the different ways in which conversion rates can be optimized, but there are still hundreds of specific techniques to review and consider before you implement them for your business.
-Some work best for certain industries and business models, and less for others.
-If you want to learn more about creating a tailored conversion optimization plan for your business, get in touch with us today.
+Dr. Cialdini’s principles of persuasion are a great start to understanding the motivation behind each of the different ways in which conversion rates can be optimized.
+However, there are still hundreds of specific techniques to review before implementing them for your business.
+Some work best for certain industries and business models and less for others.
+If you want to learn more about creating a tailored conversion optimization plan for your business, contact us today.